furtrade/EZquip/README.md

 #### **Accessibility**

-- Aiming to assist players with disabilities or impairments.
+- Assists players with disabilities or impairments.
-- Especially beneficial for low-vision players.
+- Useful to players who strain to equip items from their bags, e.g. low-vision players.
-- Recommend EZquip to someone who might benefit.
+- Know someone who might benefit from this addon?
+Tell them about EZquip.